bphdc/ceramics-tracker/timeLog.md

 ### Wk3

-Completed activities and exercises. watching the ent java cp1 video and planning on working on that
+Completed activities and exercises. watching the ent java cp1 video and planning on working on that. finsished check point 1 work

+### Wk4

+I'm on vacation so just getting week 4 materials done this week

+### Wk5